Dr. James MartinezProgram Evaluation Research Coordinator

 Each Principal Investigator may submit one proposal per application window.
 See the above section on application periods for the current year to determine the next time you may submit.

 If my proposal is not accepted, will I be told the reasons why?Yes.
 Our committee is interested in supporting any high quality research that could potentially benefit LAUSD.
 When proposals are not accepted, in many cases, we will provide an itemized list of recommended changes and invite the researcher to resubmit the proposal within 30 working days.
 Proposals are only rejected without the invitation to resubmit if the reviewers determine that, even with changes, the work is not likely to yield benefits to the district.

 How long does the approval process take?

-Although the process generally takes about twenty working days, it can vary depending on the volume of proposals we receive during an application period.
+Although the process generally takes about 30 working days, it can vary depending on the volume of proposals we receive during an application period.
 You will be notified of the committee's decision within twenty working days of submission.
-Thus, if you submitted on July 15, you will hear from us by August 12.
-If you do not hear from us in a timely manner, please feel free to contact CERR at 213-241-5600.
+If you do not hear from us in a timely manner, please feel free to contact CERR at 213-241-5153.

-Does approval by CERR guarantee I will be able to get the data I need from LAUSD?
+Does approval by CERR guarantee I will be able to get access to schools and/or the data I need from LAUSD?

 I am on a tight schedule.
 To save time may I contact people in the district to solicit their participation in my research while the proposal is undergoing review?